Data Centers in Taiwan

 Taiwan: At A Glance

-Factor | Rating / Data | Notes |
+| Factor | Rating / Data | Notes |

-Global Connectivity Grade | B | Strong regional fiber, though fewer direct intercontinental routes than top-tier hubs. |
+| Global Connectivity Grade | B | Strong regional connectivity but trails top-tier hubs like Hong Kong or Singapore. |

-Direct Cloud On-Ramps | Over 3 — as of September 2025 | AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud. |
+| Direct Cloud On-Ramps | Over 3 – as of September 2025 | Includes AWS, Google Cloud (GCP), Microsoft Azure, and IBM Cloud. |

-Disaster Risk | High — as of September 2025 | Located in a seismically active zone with significant exposure to typhoons. |
+| Disaster Risk | High | Situated in a seismically active zone and typhoon corridor. |

-Tax Incentives | No | No specific data center incentives are currently offered. |
+| Tax Incentives | No – as of September 2025 | No specific data center incentives; potential tariff policies may affect hardware costs. |

-Sales Tax | 5% VAT — as of September 2025 | Standard Value-Added Tax applies to equipment and services. |
+| Sales Tax | 5% VAT – as of September 2025 | Standard Value Added Tax applies to equipment and services. |

 Network & Connectivity Ecosystem